 Members of America’s Essential Hospitals — and hospitals like them — fill a vital safety net role in communities across the country.
 They share a mission to care for everyone, including the uninsured and underinsured, low-income patients, and other marginalized people.
 Entire communities rely on these essential health systems for lifesaving services, such as trauma and burn care; public health and safety; and health professionals training.

 Yet, despite this critical role, no statutory definition exists to ensure safety net resources reach these indispensable providers.
-Recent legislation, the bipartisan Reinforcing Essential Health Systems for Communities Act (H.R.
-7397), would fill this gap in federal law.
+Legislation introduced in the 118th Congress, the bipartisan Reinforcing Essential Health Systems for Communities Act (H.R.
+7397), aimed to fill this gap in federal law.
+Reps.
+Lori Trahan (D-Mass.) and David Valadao (R-Calif.) introduced this bill, which gained 15 cosponsors.